Florida Residency for Tuition Purposes

 Withdrawal from Classes or Cancellation of Schedule

 Students who withdraw or have their class schedule canceled after the regular drop/add period should consult with the Financial Aid office, as they may incur a financial liability.
 Students who have their class schedule canceled (complete withdrawal with a full refund) will have their financial aid canceled and will be required to repay all funds received.
-All students who withdraw are required to do so through the Department of Admissions and Enrollment Services or online through Passport.
+All students who withdraw are required to do so through the Admissions and Records office or online through Passport.
 Students are not automatically withdrawn from classes.

 If a student wants to cancel classes before the end of the drop/add period, the student is responsible for dropping all courses through TCC Passport.
 Even if financial aid is not awarded at the time the student makes the cancellation decision, it may be awarded before classes are purged from the system.
 Students should not assume classes will be dropped automatically.